bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 ## Increased security for multisig via Pay-to-script-hash

 Multisig payments currently use P2SH which is secured by the 160-bit HASH160 algorithm (RIPEMD of SHA256).
-However, a collision can be found with only 80-bits (2<sup>80</sup>) worth of work, which is already within the realm of possibility for an extremely well-resourced attacker.
+However, if one of the signers wishes to steal all the funds, they can find a collision between a valid address as part of a multisig script and a script that simply pays them all the funds with only 80-bits (2<sup>80</sup>) worth of work, which is already within the realm of possibility for an extremely well-resourced attacker.
+(For comparison, at a sustained 1 exahash/second, the bitcoin mining network does 80-bits worth of work every two weeks)

-Segwit resolves this by using HASH160 only for payments direct to a single public key, while using 256-bit SHA256 hashes for payments to a script hash.
+Segwit resolves this by using HASH160 only for payments direct to a single public key (where this sort of attack is useless), while using 256-bit SHA256 hashes for payments to a script hash.

 #### Who benefits?

-Everyone using multisig or smart contracts via segwit benefits from the extra security provided for scripts here.
+Everyone using multisig or smart contracts via segwit benefits from the extra security provided for scripts.

 #### Further information